vuejs/v2.vuejs.org/src/v2/guide/components.md

 - accept a `value` prop
 - emit an `input` event with the new value

-Let's see it in action with a very simple currency input:
+Let's see it in action with a simple currency input:

 ``` html
 <currency-input v-model="price"></currency-input>